middleman/middlemanapp.com/source/advanced/project_templates.html.markdown

 ## Thor Template

-Templates that require process can be implemented with Thor.
+Templates that require process can be implemented with [Thor].
 The [default template](https://github.com/middleman/middleman-templates-default) is implemented this way so it can ask questions as initialization.

 Place a `Thorfile` at the root of your repository: